-- Ensure that all tender documentation include reference to, and the need for compliance with, the EA and EMPr as well as any other legally binding documentation, which include and are not limited to: - the Municipal Approval/s (, service agreements & building plans etc.); - Be conversant with, and ensure that all Contractors, Sub-contractors, Engineers (and future senior site managers / personnel) are made aware of, and understand the conditions and recommendations, contained in the abovementioned documentation; - Ensure that all Contractors, Sub-contractors, Engineers (during construction activities), as well as all future visitors and service providers (during operation) are made aware of their 'Duty of Care to the Environment' and that any damage or degradation of the natural environmental within the bounds of the property will be not be tolerated and must be dealt with / remedied at the cost of the perpetrator; - Take remedial and/or disciplinary action in circumstances where persons are found to be in contravention of the abovementioned legally binding documentation.
+- Ensure that all contract documentation include reference to, and the need for compliance with, the EA and EMPr as well as any other legally binding documentation. - Be conversant with, and ensure that all Contractors, Sub-contractors, personnel are made aware of, and understand the conditions and recommendations, contained in the abovementioned documentation; - Ensure that all Contractors, Sub-contractors, personnel as well as future visitors and service providers (during operation) are made aware of their 'Duty of Care to the Environment' and that any damage or degradation of the natural environmental within the bounds of the property will be not be tolerated and must be dealt with / remedied at the cost of the perpetrator; - Take remedial and/or disciplinary action in circumstances where persons are found to be in contravention of the abovementioned legally binding documentation.

-5.2 ENGINEERS, CONTRACTORS & SERVICE PROVIDERS
+5.2 Contractors & Service Providers